tpmorris/WhatIfNotes/TimNotes.md

 ## General comments/gripes
 * Nothing on mediation(?)
-* I wish they would learn Latex properly!
-It's super hard to read some of the in-line equations, especially when they run across a line-break, hyperlinks would be helpful, and they appear to be using an odd version of Computer Moden/Latin Modern that does not render well on-screen.
+* Someone needs to go through the .tex file and fix some things.
+Some of the in-line equations are hard to read, especially when they run across a line-break; hyperlinks would be helpful;  they appear to be using an odd version of Computer Moden/Latin Modern that renders poorly on-screen (looks like Scientific Word output).
 * They insist on always referring to unspecified people as 'she'/'her'/'he'/'him'.
 It seems to be a US thing to be uncomfortable with using 'they'/'them'.
+* Someone commented 'This book doesn't use two words when 10 will do!'
+It is pretty verbose and I find some of the language imprecise.

 ## Introduction
 Interesting that they talk about 'when data are collected on each individual in a population' straight away.
 I guess this rules out many econometrics things that consider a different level (though actually many of the ideas in this book would I think apply to cluster level causalilty, e.g. the Greek Gods each representing a billion people; still, it's nice that they don't oversell the generality of their work).